Coded Illumination for Improved Lensless Imaging: Simulations

 To evaluate the effect of illumination on the lensless imaging system, we observe the decay of singular values of the system matrices in \eqref{eq:tikhonov_sep} as we increase the number of illumination patterns.
 Figure~\ref{fig:singular_values} plots the singular values for different illumination patterns.
 The singular values of the original system matrix with one uniform illumination decay sharply.
-The orthogonal patterns provide significantly better responses compared to random and uniform patterns.
+We tested various patterns and found that the shifting dots or orthogonal patterns provide the best overall conditioning (flat SVD curve) for a given budget of measurements.
 As we increase the number of illumination patterns, the singular values spectrum becomes flatter, which corresponds to a system that is nearly orthogonal.
 In principle, we can use a dot projector to create shifting dots patterns, but we need a programmable projector for Hadamard-like patterns.
 In our experiments, we use a laser projector for illumination.

 We present simulation results for reconstruction of 8 test images using different types and number of illumination patterns in Fig.~\ref{fig:simu_illumPattern}.
 We observe that orthogonal patterns outperform other patterns in terms of PSNR.
 Additional simulation results are available in the supplementary material.